 Operating a motorcycle can present many dangers.
-Perhaps the biggest risk to motorcyclists, however, comes from the other parties with whom they are sharing the road.
+However, perhaps the biggest risk to motorcyclists comes from the other parties with whom they are sharing the road.
 Drivers of larger vehicles such as cars and trucks must use extra caution in order to reduce the chance of an accident involving a motorcycle.
 When this caution is not exercised, the chances of a crash dramatically increase.

-6 Ways Cars and Trucks Cause Motorcycle Accidents
+6 Ways Drivers of Cars and Trucks Cause Motorcycle Accidents

-Some of the common causes of motorcycle accidents are triggered by the errors or neglect of drivers of other vehicles, including the following:
+Some of the common causes of motorcycle accidents are triggered by the errors or neglect of motorists, including the following:

 - Ignoring or forgetting the rights of motorcyclists.
 Drivers of motorcycles are entitled to the same privileges as other motorists.
 For example, they are entitled to the use of a full lane width while traveling.